stevemckinney/stevemckinney/README.md

 ### Hi there 👋

 I’m Steve a designer who codes.
-I’m interested in bridging the gap between design and development, to make designs easier to implement and look as they were intended.
+I’m interested in creating design systems that bridge the gap between design and code.

 ## 🔭 I’m currently working on
 - [iamsteve.me](https://iamsteve.me) a design and code blog built with Next.js (someday I’ll post frequently again)